 SBEs help an organization to tactfully send out gifts to its employees now and keep it tax-free.
 SBE is the limit on gift tax to which an organization can send out gifts without bearing the tax burden.
 Across Europe, we are going to explore the Small Benefit Exemptions of the following countries:

 Small Benefit Exemptions in Europe: Tax-free Gift Guide

 Tax Exemption Limit: N/A

-As per the UK’s IRS, there are no tax exemptions on any kind of gifts except ones that are termed as trivial benefits.
-According to this norm, the organization won’t have to pay any tax on employee benefits on following conditions thanks to the employee small gift exemption:
+As per the UK’s IRS, there are no tax exemptions on any kind of gifts except ones that are termed trivial benefits.
+According to this norm, the organization, while submitting their tax obligation, won’t have to pay any tax on employee benefits on following conditions thanks to the employee small gift exemption:

 - it costs the employer £50 or less to provide

 - it isn’t cash or a cash voucher

 - it isn’t a reward for employees’ work or performance

 - it isn’t in terms of their contract

 For any voucher that’s exchangeable for cash, it’s taxable in the employee’s earnings under “other earnings”.